-The Global Arrays (GA) library provides an efficient and portable GAS styled shared memory programming interface for distributed memory computers.
+The GA library provides an efficient and portable GAS styled shared memory programming interface for distributed memory computers.
 Each process in a parallel program can asynchronously access logical blocks of physically distributed dense multi-dimensional arrays, without the need for explicit cooperation by other processes.
-GA is a unique GAS model that provides explicit functionality to realize the difference between local and nonlocal data accesses, supports asynchronous data accesses, provides interfaces that translate to remote procedure calls, and naturally supports load-balancing.
-GA is equipped with the ARMCI runtime system to support blocking and nonblocking data transfers for contiguous, vector and strided data transfers.
-The model of execution in GA is multiple single-threaded processes per shared memory node, with all sharing done through the GA library via ARMCI.
+GA is a unique GAS library that provides explicit functionality to realize the difference between local and non-local data accesses, supports asynchronous data accesses, provides interfaces that translate to remote procedure calls, and naturally supports load-balancing.
+The ARMCI runtime system helps it to support blocking and non-blocking data transfers for contiguous, vector and strided data transfers.
+The model of execution in GA is multiple single-threaded processes per shared memory node, with all sharing done through the GA library via the ARMCI runtime.